-Charlottesville one year on: US’s struggle to extinguish white supremacist views facing new challenge
+Neo-Nazi movement thriving in US one year on from Charlottesville

 To mark the Charlottesville anniversary, I visited the small town of Ulysses in northern Pennsylvania to meet Daniel Burnside, who is one of the leaders of America’s neo-Nazis.

-Daniel Burnside has turned his property into a shrine to Hitler and the Third Reich.
+He has turned his property into a shrine to Hitler and the Third Reich.

 Swastika flags fly over the home - imagery protected by the First Amendment - and Burnside doesn’t seek to hide his virulent white supremacist and anti-Semitic views.